OPersian/url_shortener/README.md

 Prerequisites:
 - ensure `.env` contains dev settings (see `config/environment/dev.env.example`);
-- you might also want to remove existing containers and related volumes, if any:
+- you might also want to remove existing fullstack containers and related volumes, if any:
 ```
-sudo docker-compose down -v
+sudo docker-compose -f docker-compose-prod.yml down -v
 ```

 Build the application: